kauwelab/PolyRiskScore/static/downloadables/docs/source/_build/html/_sources/index.rst.txt

 Step Number (-s)
 """"""""""""""""
 Breaks running the calculator into steps.
 Make sure when you are running the CLI in steps that the only parameter that changes between the two steps is the step parameter.
-NOTE: you may only specify this once

 Step 1 deals with downloading data from the server for use in calculations.
 This step requires internet access.